klojang4j/klojang-templates/README.md

 ```

 If the second argument to `RenderSession.populate()` is an array or collection, the
-nested template turns into a _repeating template_, repeating itself for each element
+nested template automatically turns into a _repeating template_, repeating itself for
-in the array or collection.
+each element in the array or collection.

 #### Newline Suppression

-**As an aside**: when rendering a template, its structure is left fully intact.
-The value
+As an aside: when rendering a template, its structure is left completely intact.
-for a template variable is inserted exactly _at_ the location of the the variable.
-variable.
-The contents of an included template is inserted at the location of the
-tilde (**~**) of the included template tag (`~%%include:path/to/foo.html%%`).
-There
+Variables are replaced by their values and nested templates are replaced by their
-is one exception: if the begin tag or end tag of an inline template is on a separate
+contents.
+There is one exception: if the begin tag or end tag of an inline template
-line, that entire line will be removed from the output.
-Thus, the above template
+is on a separate line, that entire line will be removed from the output.
+Thus, the
-would render somewhat like this:
+above template would render somewhat like this:

 ```html
 <html>